Expectations for Behavior

 On the playground, students are expected to share the equipment that is available.
 In order to create the circumstances in which students need to negotiate and compromise in their play, we don’t want students to bring their own play equipment to school.
 We have a policy of including everyone in games; there are no closed games in which students get to tell some children that they may not play.
 Beginning in kindergarten, students are taught techniques for entering a game, observing how it is being played and asking about the rules.

 When there is a problem, our first strategy is listen and understand, encourage students to talk to each other and help students to take responsibility for their own behavior.
 In many cases the situation can be resolved through discussion.
-When consequences for inappropriate behavior are needed, these can include having the student sit down for a period of time, clean up the lunch area or go directly to the office.
-When needed, yard duty supervisors use “blue slips” to communicate behavior issues to the child’s teacher.
+When consequences for inappropriate behavior are needed, these can include having the student sit down for a period of time, clean up the lunch area or lose their opportunity to play (when a student hits another child).
+When needed, yard duty supervisors use “warning slips” to communicate behavior issues to the child’s teacher.

 Depending on the particular problem and the student’s general behavior pattern at school, the teacher will work with the student on strategies to avoid repetition of the problem.
 The teacher may choose to involve the parent to help.
 Repeated problems on the playground will certainly result in both parent and principal involvement.